 I must make a confession: Chicken Marsala is one of my favorite dishes to make.
-Olive Garden Chicken Marsala is a true Italian classic, and the Olive Garden Chicken Marsala is likely to be a classic around your house.
-This succulent dish is made with wine, mushrooms, and chicken breasts.
+Olive Garden Chicken Marsala is a true Italian classic, and the Olive Garden Chicken Marsala is likely to be a famous around your house.
+This delicious dish is made with wine, mushrooms, and chicken breasts.
 This creates a savory sauce that you won’t want to miss.
 I like to serve this with polenta, mashed potatoes, or even pasta.

 I must share with you a tip that I have for this recipe: Make sure you use Marsala wine that is dry and not sweet.
 (It comes in two varieties).
 One of my largest cooking disasters was when I made this dish for someone very special I was dating (someone who would later become my fiancé), and I used the wrong type of Marsala.
 My wrong choice of wine resulted in a horribly sweet chicken that was inedible.

 I remember placing the dish on the table.
 He took a healthy helping, and then took a bite.
 I looked over and didn’t see the joy on his face.
 I saw confusion and then came out a semi-polite comment that he liked the mushrooms.
 I took a bite and thought it was horrible.
 Being the lady who creates CopyKat recipes makes me feel like I must always prepare a good meal.
 I was utterly mortified.
 I asked him to stop eating the chicken and said I would make other dinner arrangements.
 We ended up having cheese, crackers, olives, and plenty of wine for dinner that night.

-I personally love Chicken Marsala with onions, you can add the onions if you desire, they are optional.
+I love Chicken Marsala with onions, you can add the onions if you desire, they are optional.